 house - inside and outside.
 If you lack the expertise and objectivity to

-do so, bring along a contractor or a family or friend who has the
+do so, bring along a contractor, or a family member or friend who has the

 necessary experience.
-Don’t automatically accept the seller's Realtor's
+Don’t automatically accept the seller's agent's

 assurances, for they may be unaware of any defects, or they may not tell